anshumanbh/vault-gcp/examples/vault-on-gce/README.md

 rm terraform.tfstate*
 ```

-## Terraform’ing will provision the following items:
+## Terraform’ing will provision the following items from the GCLOUD Cloud Shell:

-* TLS certificates for securing the Vault API
+* TLS certificates and keys for securing the Vault API
-* Service Account for Vault Compute Engine instance
+* Service Account for Vault Compute Engine instance with the appropriate scopes
+* Service Account key
 * IAM policy bindings that specify how Vault can interact with GCS, Cloud IAM, Cloud KMS
-* Vault instance template and startup script that are used to install Vault
-* Managed instance group for the instance template
+* Firewall rule to allow SSH in to the Vault server
 * GCS bucket as the Vault storage backend
 * GCS bucket for Vault assets like storing encrypted unseal keys, TLS certs & keys, root authentication token
-* Vault instance created
+* Managed instance group for the instance template
-* Unseal keys and the root token are stored encrypted (w/ KMS key) in GCS
+* Vault unseal keys, Vault root token, vault-admin SA key along with the TLS certs & keys are encrypted (w/ KMS key) and stored in GCS
+* Vault instance template and startup script that are used to install Vault.
+After provisioning the Google Compute Engine instance, the startup script is run that does the following:
+  * Updates the base OS of the instance
+  * Installs unzip, jq, netcat and nginx
+  * Downloads and Installs Vault binary
+  * Installs Stackdriver
+  * Setup Vault Config file
+  * Download Service Account key from GCS and decrypt it using KMS key
-* gcp-credentials.json file is generated
+  * Setup Vault env file
+  * Download TLS certs and keys from GCS and decrypt it using KMS key
+  * Setup vault to start as systemd service
+  * Export some Vault environment variables
+  * Enable health checks via NGINX.
+Restart NGINX.
+  * Initialize Vault
+  * Encrypt and store the unseal keys on GCS
+  * Remove the unseal keys locally

 ### NOTE: Terraform.tfstate contains sensitive information